Norvel Pelle

-Norvel Pelle Jr. (born February 3, 1993) is an Antiguan-Lebanese professional basketball player for the Capitanes de Ciudad de México of the NBA G League.
+Norvel Pelle Jr. (born February 3, 1993) is a Lebanese-Antiguan professional basketball player who last played for the Knox Raiders of the NBL1 South.
 A 6 ft 10 in, 231 lb center, he played at three different high schools in the Los Angeles area and was ranked as one of the top recruits in his class.
 He was prohibited from competing in college after failing to meet academic requirements, choosing to immediately turn professional in 2013.

 Pelle spent his rookie year with the Delaware 87ers of the NBA Development League.
 He then moved to the Dacin Tigers in Taiwan, where he was named an All-Star, and returned to the 87ers at the end of the season.
 In 2015, Pelle joined Lebanese club Homenetmen Beirut, leading the league in blocks.
 In the next season, he began a two-year stint with Pallacanestro Varese in Italy, closing the 2017–18 season with Auxilium Torino.
 Pelle has played in the NBA for the Philadelphia 76ers, Brooklyn Nets, Sacramento Kings, New York Knicks, and Utah Jazz.

 He holds Antiguan, American, and Lebanese citizenship, and has experience with the Lebanon national basketball team.